 - Face coverings should be worn while in the Library (unless individuals are exempt)

 - No food and drink policy (apart from bottled water) across all sites

 - All available study seats will have a number and QR code as implemented in other University areas for track and trace purposes

-- Opening hours of our sites will be limited initially to Monday - Friday only.
+- Opening hours of our sites may vary.
 For details of the hours please check the individual library’s page.

-Holds have been reinstated on LibrarySearch from 14 September so you can reserve items that are on the shelves or on loan.
+Holds have been reinstated on LibrarySearch so you can reserve items that are on the shelves at any of the Library sites.
 Please note that often it is quicker to come and collect items in person if the book is available on the shelf.